Killabite/Killabite/README.md

 # Killabite
-Welcome to my Git Profile.
+Welcome to my Github Profile.
 I code on the side, and I am pursuing a career in **Cybersecurity**
 ## Goals
 - Enter the cybersecurity field through an entry level job
 - Obtain a Computer Science **degree** with a concentration in **Cybersecurity**